 Why Do Influencers Keep Going Off the Rails?

-2. Oversharing Feels Normal Online
+2. Oversharing Becomes Normal

 3. Fame Comes Without Training

-Celebrities have PR teams.
+Traditional celebrities have managers and PR teams.

 5. No Time to Think Before Posting